-- Adobe does not really strive to help third-party developers. - Support by non-commercial tools still is rather limited. - While a PDF file generally is smaller than a PS file, a gzipped PS file generally is much smaller than a gzipped PDF file. - Unless care is taken, the embedding of fonts may cause huge PDF files. - The conversion to PDF often is anything but straightforward.
+- Adobe does not really strive to help third-party developers. - Support by non-commercial tools still is rather limited. - While a PDF file generally is smaller than a PS file, a gzipped PS file generally is much smaller than a gzipped PDF file. - Unless care is taken, the embedding of fonts may cause huge PDF files. - The conversion to PDF sometimes is not quite straightforward. - In the WWW, "patches" (e.g., to xpdf) can be found for navigating around the security features of PDF.